Event: #ReadOnCamera to benefit Manchester (NH) City Library

 As our return flight descended over the Monadnocks on the way into Manchester, I was happy to see our familiar green hills.
 This is home.
 Still, I treasure the awesome sights and beautiful places we saw out west.

-Coos County Visit
+Coos County summer hikes

 Job responsibilities prevented a backpacking trip for me this season.
 I settled for four days of dayhikes in Pittsburg, way north in Coos County, New Hampshire.
 (CO-ahhs, if you please, in case you’re new here.
 Welcome.)
-I love the place.

 Conditions: upper 80s, high humidity, overcast, with a low cloud ceiling that cut off views of nearly every peak in the area.
 On the other hand, I was there on quiet weekdays, and I had the solitude I craved on every road and trail.